pydanny/daniel-blog-fasthtml/posts/2024/2024-11-using-locust-for-load-testing.md

 ---
 date: '2024-11-06T12:00:00.490082'
-description: This is a quickstart guide for doing web application load testing with lthe Python powered locust library.
+description: Quickstart guide for doing web application load testing with the Python powered locust library.
 published: false
 tags:
   - python
   - howto
+  - load testing
 title: Using locust for load testing
 ---

-_This is a quickstart guide for doing web application load testing with the Python powered locust library._
+_Quickstart guide for doing web application load testing with the Python powered locust library._

 [Locust](https://locust.io/) is a Python library that makes it relatively straightforward to write Python tests.
 This heavily commented code example explains each section of code.
-To use it:
+To use locust:

 1. Install locust: `pip install locust`
 2. Copy the file below into the directory where you want to run locust